Electronica-dev/Newspaper-scraper/README.md

 4. Open `prajavani-dl-edge.py` with a text editor and replace `path/to/webdriver` with the path your `msedgedriver.exe` is located in.
 Or, go to `prajavani-dl-chrome.py` and do the same.<br/><br/>![Webdriver-path-change](../assets/newspaper-scraper/change-webdriver-location-small.gif)
 ### Usage
 **Note:** Before you start using this, make sure that you have a valid folder path instead of `PATH/TO/FOLDER` (e.g. Desktop) and that `#PATH/TO/FOLDER#` (e.g. Desktop) are the **SAME** folder.
+<br/>**Note 2:** You will need to update the webdriver as and when you update Edge, as it is not forward compatible.
 <br/>Open command prompt and enter:<br/>`py prajavani-dl-edge.py [recipient-email-address 1] [recipient-email-address 2] [
           recipient-email-address n]`
 ## Setup (Karavali Munjavu)